-When former RSM President (2014–2017) Mr Babulal ‘B’ Sethia set in motion the RSM’s global health initiative in 2011, first on his list of people to consult about how the Society could best contribute to this important agenda was Baron Professor Peter Piot, then Director of the Institute for Global Health at Imperial College, London and now Director of the London School of Hygiene & Tropical Medicine, the world-renowned institution for research, postgraduate studies and continuing education in public and global health.
+When former RSM President (2014–2017) Mr Babulal ‘B’ Sethia set in motion the RSM’s global health initiative in 2011, first on his list of people to consult about how the Society could best contribute to this important agenda was Baron Professor Peter Piot.
+Professor Peter was Director of the Institute for Global Health at Imperial College, London and now Director of the London School of Hygiene & Tropical Medicine (LSHTM).
+The LSHTM is a world-renowned institution for research, postgraduate studies and continuing education in public and global health.

 Ten years on, these two distinguished doctors will meet again on Tuesday 27 July when they will be inducted as new Honorary Fellows of the Royal Society of Medicine.